February 08, 2023 • 129 Views

-Eventually, we also participated in the development of cryptocurrency platforms as well.
+Eventually, we also participated in the development of cryptocurrency platforms for financial transactions as well.
 Contrary to the previous cases, this time we had a chance to work with the blockchain-related aspects more closely.

 At first, we helped to develop a custodial wallet, which should have been the main basis for all further features.
 However, after we did so, and developed the main custodial wallet, the clients decided to switch to the non-custodial ledger after some time.

 Plainly speaking, this case was a complex one.
 Building a wallet itself, as well as correctly setting it up and connecting with other services is not an easy task.

 Is it worth mentioning, that when it comes to changing the overall application logic and changing most working functional components, the working process becomes even more difficult and complex?

 Based on our experience in this field, we can say that the list of options on how to implement blockchain technology into your app and what to do with it is already surprisingly big.
 To add some more, we are sure that the variety of these options will only grow over time.

 Nevertheless, before trying to implement blockchain solutions in your software project, try to decide whether you need them or not.
 Try to figure out what pros and cons to adopt blockchain technology there are, and, eventually, if it is worth implementation.